TFITZ57/Capstone_Project/README.md

 3. **Privacy**: Offers more privacy as transactions are not publicly recorded.
 4. **Trust and Security**: Relies on trust between parties or intermediaries.
 5. **Examples**: Lightning Network, centralized exchange transactions.
+## Smart Contracts Explained

+### TradingPlatform
+The `TradingPlatform` contract manages user deposits, preferences, and interactions with bot contracts.
+It provides functions for:

+- Adding bot contracts.
+- Connecting user wallets.
+- Depositing and withdrawing funds.
+- Setting trading preferences.
+- Executing trades via bot contracts.
+- Collecting fees by the contract owner.

+This modular approach allows for scalable and flexible trading operations, enabling easy addition of new bot contracts and user-specific trading configurations.

+#### State Variables:
+- `owner`: Address of the contract owner.
+- `usdt`: Instance of the USDT token.
+- `feePercentage`: Fee percentage for using the platform (default is 1%).
+- `User`: Struct to store user preferences and balances.
+- `users`: Mapping from user address to User struct.
+- `bots`: Array of addresses of bot contracts.

+#### Events:
+- `Deposit`: Emitted when a user deposits funds.
+- `Withdraw`: Emitted when a user withdraws funds.
+- `TradeExecuted`: Emitted when a trade is executed.

+#### Modifiers:
+- `onlyOwner`: Restricts function access to the contract owner.

+#### Constructor:
+- Initializes the contract with the USDT token address and sets the contract owner.

+#### Functions:
+1. **addBot**:
+   - Adds a new bot contract to the platform.
+   - Function Signature: `function addBot(address bot) external onlyOwner`

+2. **connectWallet**:
+   - Marks a user’s wallet as active, allowing them to interact with the platform.
+   - Function Signature: `function connectWallet() external`

+3. **deposit**:
+   - Allows users to deposit funds (either USDT or a specific coin) into the platform.
+   - Function Signature: `function deposit(uint amount, bool isUSDT) external`

+4. **setPreferences**:
+   - Allows users to set their trading preferences.
+   - Function Signature: `function setPreferences(address coin, uint maxPositionSize, uint riskTolerance, uint stopLoss) external`

+5. **executeTrade**:
+   - Executes a trade using a specified bot.
+   - Function Signature: `function executeTrade(address bot, string calldata action, uint amount) external`

+6. **isBot**:
+   - Checks if an address is a valid bot contract (internal function).
+   - Function Signature: `function isBot(address bot) internal view returns (bool)`

+7. **withdraw**:
+   - Allows users to withdraw their funds (either USDT or a specific coin) from the platform.
+   - Function Signature: `function withdraw(uint amount, bool isUSDT) external`

+8. **collectFees**:
+   - Allows the owner to collect fees from the contract.
+   - Function Signature: `function collectFees() external onlyOwner`

+9. **receive**:
+   - Allows the contract to receive Ether.
+   - Function Signature: `receive() external payable`

+### TradingBot
+The `TradingBot` contract interacts with the Uniswap router to execute buy and sell trades based on the user’s preferences stored in the main TradingPlatform contract.
+The contract includes the following functions:

+1. **Constructor**:
+   - Initializes the contract with the Uniswap router and the main trading platform contract addresses.

+2. **executeTrade**:
+   - Executes a trade based on the provided action (“buy” or “sell”) and amount.

+3. **buy**:
+   - Executes a buy trade on Uniswap.

+4. **sell**:
+   - Executes a sell trade on Uniswap.

+5. **receive**:
+   - Allows the contract to receive Ether.

+This structure allows for a modular and scalable trading system where new bots can be added independently, each implementing their own trading logic.

+### BotFactory
+The `BotFactory` contract allows for the dynamic creation of TradingBot instances.
+This factory pattern enables the scalable deployment and management of multiple trading bots.
+The contract includes:

+#### State Variables:
+- `owner`: The owner of the factory contract.
+- `router`: The Uniswap router address.
+- `platform`: The main trading platform contract address.

+#### Events:
+- `BotCreated`: Emitted when a new bot instance is created.

+#### Modifiers:
+- `onlyOwner`: Ensures only the owner can call certain functions.

+#### Constructor:
+- Initializes the contract with the router and platform addresses and sets the owner.

+#### Functions:
+1. **createBot**:
+   - Creates a new TradingBot instance and emits the BotCreated event.

+This factory pattern is beneficial for managing multiple instances of trading bots, making the system modular and scalable.

 ## Detailed Project Plan